 1. Full-body Workout

+Is swimming good for weight loss, you may ask?
 Since swimming activates many muscle groups at once, it’s a great full-body workout.
 When you swim, practice several different strokes, including breaststroke, backstroke, sidestroke, butterfly, and freestyle.
 Each one emphasizes a different muscle group.
 When you practice each of these types of strokes in one session, you’re working your entire body!

 2. Lowered Stress Levels